Cars of the Fifties

 After two years of war-time shortages and restrictions, the U.S. Government's relaxation of controls on steel, copper and aluminum made 1953 a promising year for auto-makers.
 Air-conditioning was available as optional equipment by several carmakers.
 As cars got bigger, power steering gained popularity.
 By 1953, more than 50% of all new U.S. models were equipped with some form of automatic shift.

-Big, quick, and luxurious, the C-300 was powered by Chrysler's 331 cubic-inch Hemi V8 producing 300-horsepower.
-The 4,000 pound car was based on the New Yorker model, with leather upholstery and other upgrades as standard equipment.
+Big, quick, and luxurious, the Chrysler C-300 was powered by a 331 cubic-inch Hemi V8 producing 300-horsepower.
+The 4,000 pound car was based on the New Yorker model, boasting leather upholstery and other upgrades as standard equipment.

 1955 Ford Thunderbird